pravinyo/website/_posts/2026-09-07-prompting-code-review.md

   - A user with zero holdings returns total_value = 0.0, not an error.
 ```

-This Canvas, handed to a QA persona and then an Architect persona exactly as Module 1 describes, is what produces the corrected `PortfolioValuationService` from post 1 as a *first* draft — with the added benefit that the Canvas itself is now a committed, versioned artifact your team can review the next time this service changes, not a prompt that lived only in a chat window.
+This Canvas, handed to a QA persona and then an Architect persona exactly as [Agentic SPDD](/posts/agentic-spdd-multi-agent/) describes, is what produces the corrected `PortfolioValuationService` from post 1 as a *first* draft — with the added benefit that the Canvas itself is now a committed, versioned artifact your team can review the next time this service changes, not a prompt that lived only in a chat window.

 ---